ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-sg.md

 Once your image is chosen, click `Next`{.action}.

-### Step 3 - Continue as classic job submission
+### Step 3 - Continue as a classic job submission

-Continue to follow the same steps as a classic job submission describe [here](../submit-job) until you reach the [Step 10 - Consulting your job](../submit-job/#step-10-consulting-your-job).
+Continue to follow the same steps as a classic job submission described [here](../submit-job) until you reach the [Step 10 - Consulting your job](../submit-job/#step-10-consulting-your-job).

 > [!warning]
 > If you want to be able to save your notebook files on your object storage we strongly advise to plug a **read** and **write** volume on your job before submitting.
 That volume will be synchronize with your object storage at the end of the job.